Key Stage 2 and 3 Moderation

-Headteachers / ’Assessment Leaders’ to arrange and facilitate a meeting within the cluster of schools to moderate pupils end of key stage attainment.
+Headteachers / ’Assessment Leaders’ to arrange and facilitate a meeting within the cluster of schools to engage in professional dialogue and moderate pupils end of key stage attainment.

-The work of 1 pupil at Level 4 and 5 in KS2 and Level 5 and 6 in KS3 in all core areas of subjects should be moderated, in line with statutory requirements.
+Statutory requirements are for the work of 1 pupil at Level 4 and 5 in KS2 and Level 5 and 6 in KS3 in all core areas of subjects should be moderated.

 |Final cluster moderation meetings to be held in the Spring and/or summer term||Headteachers